nine-ai-2046-1/opencb/README.md

 - Executing external commands carries risks; please only use trusted CLIs and pay attention to the work_dir setting.

-> ⚠️ **Important**: Go to https://discord.com/developers/applications Create an application, add a bot, and copy the Token to `config.toml`
+> ⚠️ **Important**: Go to https://discord.com/developers/applications Create an application, add a bot, and copy the Token to `~/.config/opencb/config.toml`

 ### Command 1: Send a message (Send mode)